h5aaimtron/Test-App/README.md

 ## Example Call

 The following are example programmatic calls to the microservice, written in TypeScript/JavaScript, which provides 2 conversion function endpoints.
+Both calls can be completed with simple POST requests to their given endpoints, setting the value as a string in the request body, and providing the 'Content-Type' header with the value 'text/plain'.
+You should also set the 'Accept' header with the value 'text/plain' as error messages will not return in the requested endpoint data format, but as plain text.
+After sending a request and receiving a response (these are synchronous calls), you can then serialize the returned string value into the appropriate object type.
+Ex: JSON.parse(response.body); for serializing a JSON string into a javascript object.

 ```
   /**